 - The decorated cake was specially made for the museum opening.

 - These herbs are specially grown to be used in the restaurant.

 Notice how you can use specifically in each of these sentences instead of specially.
 You also can't use especially in any of these cases, as they don't indicate that one choice is above the others.

-Especially and specially have the same Latin root, but they took different roads to arrive in the English language.
-They come from the Latin specialis, which means "belonging to a kind or species."
-Words like special, speciality and specialist also come from the same root.
+Especially and specially have the same Latin root, but they took different roads to arrive at different meanings.
+They both come from the Latin specialis, which means "belonging to a kind or species."
 Then the word origins differ:

 - especially (14th century) - from the Old French especial

 - specially (12th century) - from Middle English special

 Like most Latin words that begin with "sp", especially gained an "e" when it made its way into Old French.
 Specially appeared in English long before especially, and was used differently.
 Even though specially and especially have the same root, they are still used differently to this day.